top of page

 LivaFortis looks at the role of digital pt for addressing the physical therapist shortage.

-What Is Digital PT?
+What Exactly Is Digital Physical Therapy?

 It has been suggested by physical therapy professionals that digital PT should be defined as “healthcare services, support, and information provided remotely via digital communication and devices”.
 This could include services such as video conferencing, home exercise videos, text messages, or even emails.